474172261/Helpful-python-scripts/README.md

 2. reload IDA
 3. double click white space in pseudocode window, the signed compare backgroud color will be set to green.
 > If you want to clear it, just press `F5`.
+**Notice, it may fail to highlight for some special condition, I will update it if I fixed it**
 ![image](https://github.com/474172261/Helpful-python-scripts/blob/main/demo-signed_compare_highlight.gif)